Feelin' So Good: Release and reception

 Around the time of the single's release, Big Pun, who was slated to join Lopez and Fat Joe for a performance of the song on Saturday Night Live died after a heart attack related to weight issues.
 Lopez responded to this with a statement "He was a source of pride for the Latin community, a great artist and a great person.
 We will miss him terribly."
 The song was remixed for her J to tha L-O!
 The Remixes by Sean Combs, the song's original producer.

 The song received positive reviews from music critics, who enjoyed Lopez going back to her roots.
 Richard Torress from Newsday said "Sean (Puffy) Combs shows a deft studio touch on the hip-hop jam "Feelin' so Good," with Lopez doing a good job on a track tailor-made for the talents of Mary J. Blige."
 Billboard writer Chuck Taylor observed that the song "abruptly changes gears" from the sound of her previous singles: "The result here is less Latin, more R&B-coated, and as tasty as cherry pie (...)
 Pumped with enough bass to bend steel, a hot-diggety backbeat, and a sunny chorus that's easy to memorize, 'Feelin' So Good' may be the hit to propel this star into the stratosphere."
 Describing "Feelin' So Good" as a "mid-tempo bop" and "sunny party song", Arielle Tschinkel of the website Idolator called Big Pun and Fat Joe "the peanut butter to Lopez’s jelly.
 Smooth yet sweet and complete perfection together."
 Tschinkel also noted: "the song introduced Lopez to the world as J.Lo.
 Of course, she would not formally take the moniker until she released her sophomore album in 2001, but glimmers of the J.Lo we know and love first came out in this song and its subsequent music video."

 Despite only reaching #51 on the Billboard Hot 100, the single was considered a strong fourth single from Lopez, charting inside the top 20 of several charts.

 Music video and live performances

-The music video for the song was directed by Paul Hunter and shot in the Bronx.
+The music video for the song was directed by Paul Hunter.

 It is the last video Pun would take part in before his death on February 7, 2000.